uknfire/tsmpy/README.md

 * Planar
 * Connected
 * Max node degree is no more than 4
+* No selfloop

+# Features
+* Using linear programing to solve minimum-cost flow problem
+* Support multigraph

 # Existing problems
-* Edge and node overlays in output
+* Edge overlays and crossings in output
+* Node overlaps in output

 # TODO
 * Cleaner code
+* More comments
-* Fix bugs
+* Fix overlay